 During a busy week, it’s easy to forget about scheduled healthcare appointments.
-But patients who miss appointments can be a source of frustration for physician practices as the last minute vacancies negatively impact revenue and efficiency.
+But patients who miss appointments can be frustrating for physician practices as the last-minute vacancies negatively impact revenue and efficiency.

-While it’s impossible to completely eliminate no shows, there are a few simple things you can reduce no shows at your practice.
-Below are six ways to reduce no show appointments so that you can ensure your patients receive the care they need, when they need it.
+While it’s impossible to eliminate no-shows completely, you can do a few simple things to reduce no-shows at your practice.
+Below are six ways to reduce no-show appointments to ensure your patients receive the care they need when they need it.

 1. Automate Appointment Reminders Via Text

-One way to reduce no show appointments is to use text messages to notify patients of their upcoming appointments.
-A simple courtesy appointment reminder via text increases the likelihood that patients will remember their appointment and follow-through with attendance.
-Text messaging solutions can be integrated with your EHR, allowing you to personalize messages for each patient as you remind them of the date, time, and location of their appointment.
+One way to reduce no-show appointments is to use text messages to notify patients of their upcoming appointments.
+A simple courtesy appointment reminder via text increases the likelihood that patients will remember their appointment and follow through with attendance.
+Text messaging solutions can be integrated with your EHR, allowing you to personalize messages for each patient as you remind them of their appointment’s date, time, and location.

 2. Leverage AI to Predict No Shows

 Machine learning and artificial intelligence can use data from your EHR to predict which patients are most likely to skip out on their next appointment based on their previous appointment attendance.
 Knowing who is most likely to miss an appointment can allow you to take extra measures to ensure that the patient attends their appointment—or double book the appointment slot just in case.